bldr-io/bldr/docs/index.rst

 Welcome to Bldr's documentation!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Bldr, in the simplest terms, is a build system, written with yaml configs.
+Bldr, in the simplest terms, is a build system, written with simpler configs.
 If you are used to build systems, you've probably seen some pretty complicated build files, and they were probably written in xml.

-Well, here's one written for Bldr:
+Well, here's one written for Bldr using yaml (json is also supported:

 .. code-block:: yaml

     name: bldr-io/bldr
-    description: 'Build System with YAML in mind'
+    description: 'Build System with simplicity in mind'

     profiles:
         default: